Plymouth: Plan for Plymouth 1943

 The Plan for Plymouth was, on the one hand, a template for the rapid reassembly of a destroyed city centre, but Abercrombie also took the opportunity to lay out a whole hierarchy of settlements across the city of communities, neighbourhoods and districts.
 Central to this was a revision of transport infrastructure that prioritised the position of the railway as a gateway to the city centre and provided in the long-term for a dual carriageway road by-pass that only finally came into being in the 1980s (forty years after being planned).
 The plan is the subject of Jill Craigie's documentary The Way We Live (1946).

 By 1964 over 20,000 new homes had been built, transforming the dense overcrowded and unsanitary slums of the pre-war city into a low density, dispersed suburbia.
 Most of the city centre shops had been destroyed and those that remained were cleared to enable a zoned reconstruction according to his plan.
 In 1962 the modernist high rise of the Civic Centre was constructed, an architecturally significant example of mid-twentieth century civic slab-and-tower set piece.
-The Plymouth City Council allowed it to fall into disrepair but it was grade II listed in 2010 by English Heritage to prevent its demolition.
+The Plymouth City Council allowed it to fall into disrepair but it was grade II listed in 2007 by English Heritage to prevent its demolition.

 Post-war, Devonport Dockyard was kept busy refitting aircraft carriers such as the Ark Royal and, later, nuclear submarines.
 New light industrial factories were constructed in the newly zoned industrial sector, attracting rapid growth of the urban population.
 The army had substantially left the city by 1971, after barracks were pulled down in the 1960s, but the city remains home to 29 Commando Regiment Royal Artillery and also 42 Commando of the Royal Marines.

-Government
+Governance

-Local government history
+As a unitary authority there is only one tier of local government covering Plymouth.
+Plymouth City Council meets at the Council House on Armada Way in the city centre.
+There are no civil parishes in the city, which is an unparished area.
+The city forms part of the ceremonial county of Devon for the purposes of lieutenancy, but has been administratively independent from Devon County Council since it became a unitary authority in 1998.